asuljagic/.NET-Microservices/README.md

 # .NET-Microservices
-Web shop implemented using Microservices
+Web shop in development using Microservices with .NET 6

 ### Architecture of an app
 <img src="bigPicture.png" width="800" height="400">